 “Big box stores have made larger clothes in smaller sizes for years,” said Maren Roth, owner of Rowe, an independent clothing boutique located in the Short North neighborhood in Columbus.
 “Contemporary fashion, like what you see in boutiques, is a niche market and target for a very specific customer, so a 10 in a chain store could be an eight in here.”

 Sizing is very much based on demography.
-If you sell to lower income people, your average size is going to be larger than the average size sold to rich people.
-Boutiques sell pricier clothes that are sized on average, smaller than product in mass merchant stores.
+If you sell to lower-income people, your average size is going to be larger than the average size sold to rich people.
+Boutiques sell pricier clothes that are sized on average, smaller than products in mass merchant stores.
 If it were possible to say such a thing, expensive clothes run “truer to size” in that these sizes more closely represent what people should weigh.
-The other reason expensive clothes run comparatively small is because if they did not, their smaller customers (remember, they have more of them) would not be able to wear that label anymore.
+The other reason expensive clothes run comparatively small is that if they did not, their smaller customers (remember, they have more of them) would not be able to wear that label anymore.

 Sara then says: